 These cards represent what is known as the fool's journey.
 They represent the forces that we all must face in order to learn and grow.
 When you draw these cards in a reading, you are receiving a message that is on a deeper and more spiritual level.
 A Major card represents inner growth and what needs to be done to accomplish it.

 This sector consists of four suits.
-Cups, Swords, Wands and Pentacles.
-Each suit has ace through ten along with the court cards king through page.
+Cups, Swords, Wands, and Pentacles.
+Each suite has ace through ten along with the court cards king through the page.

 Suit of Cups